Xoneris/portfolio-astro/src/content/projects/40-space-tourism.md

 title: Space Tourism
 image: space-tourism.png
 description: A Challenge from frontendmentor.io.
 A simple website with interactive elements and informational content about space travel.
+The goal of this project was to learn the basics of Vue and Sass.
 stack: [Vue.js, Sass, Vercel]
 github: https://github.com/Xoneris/frontend-mentor-space_tourism
 demo: https://fmspace-tourism-xoneris-projects.vercel.app